BlinkDL/Hua/README.md

 Discord: https://discord.gg/y9kMYtjgFZ

 Closed Alpha at this moment.
-Will be fully open-source when I finish all major functions.
+The frontend will be open-source after I finish all major functions and refactor the code.

+Now it's full of hacks (100% vanilla JS) and very easy to bring in bugs if one don't fully understand it.

+Meanwhile I will also write a clean & efficient backend for it and that will be open-source from the beginning.

 ## How to use